turingschool/front-end-curriculum/projects/module-2/refactor-tractor-choice.md

 Dates and deadlines to be aware of:

 * **Monday of Week 4** -  Project kickoff
-* **Wednesday of Week 4** - Have your project chosen and let PM know.
-Make sure to have project board ready with tickets (*DTR should also be complete*).
+* **Tuesday of Week 4** - Have your project chosen and let PM know.
+Make sure to have GitHub project board ready with tickets (*DTR should also be complete*).
 * **Monday of Week 5** - Project due at 9PM
 * **Tuesday of Week 5** - Project evals